 The myth of Demeter and Triptolemus

-In the later myths, Triptolemos became after his death the judge in the underworld.
-According to the Homeric Hymn to Demeter (anonymous text of the 7th century BC), Triptolemus was one of the men who had great power and honor in Eleusis and was one of the chiefs among the people, protecting the city by their wisdom and true judgments.
-The Hymn also gives us the information that Triptolemus together with Diocles, Eumolpos, Keleus, and Polyxeinus learned the mysteries and rites of the goddess Demeter.
+In the later myths, Triptolemus became the judge in the underworld, after his death.
+According to the Homeric Hymn to Demeter (7th century BC), Triptolemus was one of the men who had great power and honor in Eleusis and was one of the chiefs among the people, protecting the city by their wisdom and true judgments.
+The Hymn also tells us that Triptolemus together with Diocles, Eumolpos, Keleus, and Polyxeinus learned the mysteries and rites of the goddess Demeter.